Tag: fulfilled

 Except, that upon our resurrection, the body that was dirt and placed in dirt becomes transformed.
 It is “transfigured” beyond what dirt is capable of doing in our limited experience.
 Through the resurrection, dirt becomes both completely different and yet becomes its most fulfilled self.

 Yes, it’s hard to grasp.
-We do, however, have an example to look at, and that is Jesus Christ.
+We do, however, have an example to look at, and that is Christ.
 Jesus is God and human.
 What exactly our resurrected-body-transformation will be?
 It’s a philosophical and even theological argument that will have no resolution on this side of life.

 On this side of life, though, Paul’s along with Genesis can tell us why we have managed to not destroy each other, God’s breath is in us.
 It is not us.
 It is God.